guptanidihi/CarValuation/README.md

 Debugging
-If you need to debug the tests, you can run Playwright in headful mode (non-headless) by modifying the browser.launch method in the browser fixture:

-browser = p.chromium.launch(headless=False)
+If you need to debug the tests, you can run Playwright in headful mode (non-headless) by modifying the browser.launch method in the browser fixture: browser = p.chromium.launch(headless=False)

 Test Results
-Once the tests have completed, the results will be displayed in the terminal, showing any mismatches between the actual car details and the expected values.
+It will show the car registration numbers for which car reg details not found on the comparison site or data mismatches and will fail the test.

 Project Structure